watson-virtual-agents/virtual-agent-dialog/dialog-contract.md

 In the above example, a previously saved context variable named _address_type_'s value is being assigned as an action argument.
 To do this, we simply use the dialog shorthand for a context variable's value: adding a $ before its name.

 ### skip_user_input
-The construct skip_user_input is used when we do not require a dialog turn to go to the channel.
-This is useful when we want the bot to execute a request and then come back to dialog instead of going to the UI.
+The construct skip_user_input is used as a request when we do not require a dialog turn to go to the channel.
+This is useful when we want the bot to execute a request, set a variable value, or carry out some other task on the bot and then come back to dialog instead of going to the UI.

 **Example**
 ```none